|New guide released||20/09/2021|

 - You will not be able to use this in conjunction with the DHCP server built into DSM if you have that enabled you will need to turn it off before continuing.

-In order for you to successfully use this guide please complete the setting up a Docker user guide.
-Step 2: Setting up a restricted Docker user
+In order for you to successfully use this guide please complete these two steps first.

 Downloading the Pi-hole Image